codingjavi/Snake-Game/README.md

 # Snake Game

-Further immersed myself in python by creating a snake game with pygame.
+Further immersed myself in Python by creating an OOP snake game.

+## Processes and Technologies
+- Created classes for a snake and the cubes
+- Utilized Pygame